cloudify-examples/example-use-cases/azure_case/README.md

 The cloudify manager is available in multiple formats ranging from Docker to RPM.
 In this tutorial we will be using the docker option and assume that it is deployed on your local computer.
 It can be of course deployed using any other method and on any given platform.

-To learn more about Cloudify manager deployment go to: [Cloudify-Getting-Started](https://cloudify.co/download/)
+To learn more about Cloudify manager deployment go to: [Cloudify documentation](https://docs.cloudify.co/latest)

 ## Example overview